lukebergmann/rating-sasklander/README.md

 <br>
 <hr>

-*This project is intended as a technical assesment.*
+*This project is intended as a technical assessment.*